ibm-cloud-docs/log-analysis/launch.md

 {:important: .important}
 {:note: .note}

-# Navigating to the Web UI
+# Navigating to the web UI
 {: #launch}

 After you provision an instance of the {{site.data.keyword.la_full_notm}} service in the {{site.data.keyword.cloud_notm}}, and configure a LogDNA agent for a log data source, you can view, monitor, and manage logs through the {{site.data.keyword.la_full_notm}} web UI.